HIFI instrument and calibration web pages

 - A bug (see here) was fixed in the calculation of SSO ephemeris positions (ra_centre/dec_centre) that led to offsets of up to ~10".
 This bug affected users that use cubes in a co-moving frame (including the standard level 2.5 cubes), use the doOffset task, or make explicit use of ra_centre / dec_centre in their HIPE scripts.
 The offset is practically constant over a map and could, e.g., make the emission of a comet appear to be off-center when it really isn't.
 The fixed bug is in the level 0 pipeline, which users cannot run easily.
-The issue will be fixed by the HIPE 11 bulk reprocessing.
-In the meantime, you can use a HIPE snippet such as the one attached here.
+The issue is fixed by the HIPE 11.1 bulk reprocessing.

 If your data have been processed with a version earlier than 10.3: